Developing your project management career

 Helpful tips to help develop your project management career

 Career development takes time and effort, so many busy professionals tend to overlook it.
 This often means we miss opportunities to advance our careers.
 Today however, we have more tools available especially online.
 Social media can certainly help.
 There are also lots of ways to develop your soft skills.

 In this ebook we explore many helpful tips to help develop your project management career.

 Networking and building a reputation

-The most obvious way to help build your project manager career is to attend training to gain professional project management certification such as PRINCE2 or to pick up some core project management skills.
+The most obvious way to help build your project manager career is to attend a training course to help you gain a professional project management certification.
+In the UK the most popular are PRINCE2 courses or project management courses.